Khongchai/web-spirograph/README.md

 Finding out how to draw the lines was surprisingly difficult, but the solution was also face-slappingly simple.

 Here's a spoiler of how it's done.
+I'll explain later.

 ```ts
 export default function SvgLineFromNodeToParent({